YakiKol12/College-Assignments/C/HTTP Server/README.md

 ## Files
 threadpool.h
-threadpool.c - a generic framework of creating given amount of threads and assigining work to them. server.c - A server side http 1.0 program recieveing requests from any scorce (browser, telnet, etc)
+threadpool.c - a generic framework of creating given amount of threads and assigining work to them.<br>
+server.c - A server side http 1.0 program recieveing requests from any scorce (browser, telnet, etc)
 	returns the desired path given the user has read permissions.